 Creating a Translations Set

-When you start using KMFasTrans the only existing translation sets are those created during the KMFasTrans installation, based on the existing Joomla associations at the time of installation.
+When you start using KMFasTrans the only existing translations sets are those created during the KMFasTrans installation, based on the existing Joomla associations at the time of installation.
 This may include Articles, Categories, Contacts, Menu Items and Newsfeeds, but does not include others such as Banners, Modules, Fields or Tags.

-We can click on the 'Create' button on the French column to create a translation of 'Blue Mountain Rain Forest' into French language, or
+We can click on the 'Create' button on the French column to create a translation of 'Blue Mountain Rain Forest' into the French language, or

-we can click on the 'Edit/Create' button on the 'Actions in all selected target languages' column to create a translation of 'Blue Mountain Rain Forest' into French language, Italian language and Spanish language simultaneously.
+we can click on the 'Edit/Create' button on the 'Actions in all selected target languages' column to create a translation of 'Blue Mountain Rain Forest' into the French language, Italian language and Spanish language simultaneously.

 (For a detailed description of the use of the edit screen visit KMFasTrans New / Edit Translations Help).